ledragna/lcmodslib/docs/source/install.rst

 Install
 =======

-From the root folder run:
+From the root folder activate or create a Python virtual environments and run:

 .. code-block:: bash

-    pip install -e . --user
+    pip install -e .

 The library will be installed in local and two entry point will be placed in `$USER/.local/bin`: (check the PATH)
     * lmmkinp -- to generate Gaussian input files